TaranTaranJ/UnrealEngineFunctionEmporium/README.md

 ## UE5 Plugins
-Place the TaranTools file into your plugin folder.
+Place the Taran Tools folder into your plugin folder.